For Diane, who saw me.

 And for my father, who taught me to fight.

 11 YEARS AGO

 In an antiseptic white room, Ethan Fraction and Steven Walker were a stain.
-The interrogation had yielded mostly screams and fluids, leaving their surroundings an asymmetrical Rorschach.
-Fraction was short a molar and a full complement of fingernails.
-Walker sported fresh ligature marks around his neck and an assortment of stab wounds.
-The agony technicians responsible for this had long since packed up, leaving the two to mull over the situation and bleed.
+The interrogation had yielded mostly screams and fluids, making a Rorschach of the floor.
+The process left Fraction short a molar and a full complement of fingernails.
+Walker sported fresh ligature marks around his neck and an array of stab wounds.
+The agony technicians responsible for had long since packed up, leaving the two to mull over the situation and bleed at each other.

-“You don’t think we made a mistake with all this, do you?”
+“You don’t think we made a mistake with this, do you?”
 Walker asked.

 “What?
 No,” Fraction said.
-“If we made any mistakes– and I hesitate to say we did– it was offering them such a small bribe.”
+“If we made any mistake it was offering them such a small bribe.”

 “What?
 I kept telling them: I will pay you a dollar to let us go.
 One whole dollar,” Walker added, his giggling punctuated by a bloody cough.

 “Right,” Fraction cackled, “because at some point I’m just gonna run out of teeth, and then what’re you gonna do?”